 The Most Competitive Dealers Online: Best Places to Buy Silver

 If you you want to know where to buy silver online, start with a trusted dealer like JM Bullion.
 This dealer typically has the best price and provides free shipping on all silver bullion orders.
 JM Bullion offers only high quality, trusted and sensible silver coins, rounds and bars through a secure, easy to navigate website.
 Pricing is transparent and product availability or shipping dates are clearly stated right up front.
 JM Bullion is a good go-to dealer for high quality, low premium bars, rounds and coins favored by most silver bullion stackers.
+As an added convenience, JMB allows for payment with Check, Wire, Credit Card and even PayPal (you will pay the credit card price when paying with PayPal).
 If planning to buy silver online, visit the site and you won’t be disappointed.

 Next, pay a visit to Provident Metals, an online silver bullion dealer that has exceptionally competitive prices.
 They offer the lowest prices through frequent deals and sale prices on popular products.
 Provident’s own mint (manufactured by OPM) typically provides the best deals on rounds and 10 Oz bars.
 You can get free shipping by adding a single silver item from a large selection to your order (see the special Free Shipping offer cycling through their home page).
 This dealer maintains a more diverse selection of silver coins in inventory, so if looking for a specific foreign silver coin or mintage date, they are more likely to have it.
 Finally, Provident is usually the winner if you are going to purchase silver with a credit card, offering more flexible size limits and a lower premium for credit card use.
 Better yet, Provident now offers the ability to pay for your silver online with a secure electronic check (which clears through ACH).
 This eliminates the added cost for using a credit card, as well as bank wire fees.
 While you have to wait 4 days for the funds to clear, this method of payment for silver bullion becomes a no-brainer.